 “9 Jabez was more honorable than his brothers.
 His mother had named him Jabez,[c] saying, “I gave birth to him in pain.”
 10 Jabez cried out to the God of Israel, “Oh, that you would bless me and enlarge my territory!
 Let your hand be with me, and keep me from harm so that I will be free from pain.”
 And God granted his request.” – 1 Chronicles 4:9-10

-Jabez, a man named in a name that causes pain and a man mentioned only in few verses in the Bible.
-Yet, this very man that causes great pain to his mother was first mentioned in the Bible as “more honorable than his brothers.”
+Jabez is a man named in a name that causes pain and is mentioned only in a few verses in the Bible.
+Yet, this man who causes great pain to his mother was first mentioned in the Bible as “more honorable than his brothers.”

-Jabez, despite his situations, did not murmur with his circumstances nor cursed the day he was born.
+Despite his situation, Jabez did not murmur about his circumstances nor cursed the day he was born.
 Instead, he cried out to the Lord to free him from pain.
 To bless him and enlarge his territories.
 To let the hand of God be always with Him.
 And because of how Jabez cried out to the Lord, God granted his request.

 With this, we can learn from the life of Jabez that no matter how difficult our life may seem, we can change our situation through prayer.
-That instead of murmuring or pitying ourselves, we should cry out to the Lord and ask for His favor.
-Like Jabez, we should enforce God’s power in our lives and turn our difficult situation into a life that God has designed for us.
+Instead of murmuring or pitying ourselves, we should ask the Lord for His favor.
+Like Jabez, we should enforce God’s power in our lives and turn our difficult situation into a life God designed for us.
 A life that is full of prosperity and free from pain.